bekonRymkhanov/WebDevProject/README.md

 # Newspaper Web App

 Welcome to the Newspaper Web App!
-This is a simple web application developed by Alikhan Kassiman and Rymkhanov Bekarys.
-The app displays articles authored by Alikhan Kassiman and Rymkhanov Bekarys.
+This is a simple web application developed by Alikhan Kassiman and Rymkhanov Bekarys.The application will contain the news and articles.

 ## Features